alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 @xdata = [1, 2, 3, 4, 5] # Defining X data
 @ydata = [11, 2, 33, 4, 65] # Defining Y data
 ```
 First Rubyplot is included which is similar to import in Python, this allows us to use Rubyplot.
-Next we define 2 arrays *xdata* and *ydata* which store the X and Y coordinates to be plotted.
+Next, we define 2 arrays *xdata* and *ydata* which store the X and Y coordinates to be plotted.
 So, the points to be plotted are (1,11), (2,2), (3,33), (4,4) and (5,65).

 ## Figure
-After this we create a new Figure object which will act as the canvas on which image will be drawn.
+After this, we create a new Figure object which will act as the canvas on which image will be drawn.
 ```ruby
 @figure = Rubyplot::Figure.new # Creating the canvas
 ```